 Mathematics (8)

-Students who plan to complete a B.A. in economics should fulfill the general education requirements for the AA degree.
+Students who plan to complete a B.A. in economics should fulfill the general education requirements for the A.A. degree.
 Mathematics course requirements in economics vary at four-year institutions.
 Consult the College & Career Success Center.

-GROUP IV Select from Mathematics Electives.
-3
+GROUP IV Select from Mathematics Electives 3

 Physical and Life Science (7-8)

-GROUP V Select from Physical and Life Science Electives.
-(Must include one lab) 9
+GROUP V Select from Physical and Life Science Electives (Must include one lab) 9

 Area of Concentration/Electives (20-21)